ovcharenkoo/CUDA_FDTD_2D_acoustic_wave_propagation/README.md

 ![wave](doc/wave.gif)

-The code is intentionally written in single file to simplify understanding and startup.
+The code is intentionally written in a single file to simplify understanding and startup.

 CUDA implementation details: